In the social science degree program, you'll explore the dynamics of human interactions in society.

-As a Social Science student pursing the option in Community Development and Leadership program, you will investigate the social and cultural dynamics in our communities, explore how these dynamics impact the development of sustainable communities, and examine how effective community leadership impacts positive social change.
+Students can pursue a bachelor of arts or bachelor of science degree in social science with a specialty option in either community development and leadership, culture and identities, humans in the environment, law and society, or general social science.
+You will investigate the social and cultural dynamics in our communities, explore how these dynamics impact the development of sustainable communities, and examine how effective community leadership impacts positive social change.

-You will gain fundamental skills in communication, political science, anthropology, environmental science and where these fields intersect with the arts and sciences.
+You will gain fundamental skills in communication, political science, anthropology, environmental studies and where these fields intersect with the arts and sciences.

 Areas of investigation include wellness, place, dwelling, food and community, migration and sense of place, sustainable communication, and community dialogue and public environments.
 One of the most distinctive features of this program is that most programs of its kind are graduate certificate programs; this is an undergraduate degree program.